t-web/GooglePlayAPI/README.md

 How to use it ?
 ===============

+More info here : (How To Use, wiki page)[https://github.com/AMDG2/GooglePlayAPI/wiki/How-to-use]

 To use the GooglePlayAPI you need to install the python [googleplay-api](https://github.com/egirault/googleplay-api) somewhere on your system.

 Then you need to change the python API location in the main file, by default it's searching for the API in `/opt/googleplay-api/`.